JY-112553/machine-learning/README.md

 # machine-learning
-My programming assignments of Andrew Ng's machine learning on Coursera
+My programming assignments of Andrew Ng's Machine Learning on Coursera

-This course link is：
+The link for the course：

 https://www.coursera.org/learn/machine-learning

-If there are any problems, feel free to contact me.
+Contact me if you have any questions.

 Email:zjy112553@gmail.com